Monash-RNA-Systems-Biology-Laboratory/tail-tools/doc/differential.md

     1 0 1  group3-rep2

 The two additional coefficients will be group2 minus group1 and group3 minus group1,
 group1 acting as a "baseline".
-Again, you can check this in R with `ginv( )`.
+Again, you can check this in R with `ginv( )q`.

 ### See also